JetBrains/kotlin-web-site/docs/topics/kotlin-brand-assets.md

 To create a logo of your users group:
 1. Copy the Kotlin user group [logo file](https://docs.google.com/drawings/d/1IcJp8Z2jAwEliXrHB-l9RNK_2LrqGTkNuPPtjrW1iIU/edit) to your Google drive (you have to be signed in to your Google account).
-2. Replace the ‘Your City’ text with the name of your user group.
+2. Replace the **Your City** text with the name of your user group.
 3. Download the picture and use it for the user group materials.

 ![Belarusian Kotlin User Group sample](kotlin-user-group-avatar.png){width=300}